OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 # What is the fastest spam protection for WordPress?

-All client-side spam protection solutions including reCaptcha, hCaptcha, Turnstile will [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses).
+All client-side spam protection solutions including reCAPTCHA, hCaptcha, Turnstile will [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses).
 This is because they load JavaScript files, use cookies.
 If you need to use one of them, Turnstile has slightly less impact on your site.
-To avoid this problem, use a backend based spam protection like [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/).
+To avoid this problem, use a backend based spam protection like [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) (that's us 👋).
 OOPSpam has zero impact on your site speed.
 More about Turnstile check out: [What No One Tells You About Cloudflare Turnstile](https://www.oopspam.com/blog/cloudflare-turnstile).

 <style>